Trixie Belden and the Killifish Point Mystery

 Trixie stuck her tongue out at him, and the three rejoined their friends at their picnic spot.
 Brian and Jim had finished fishing and were sitting with Mart and Di.

 "We were just about to send out a search party for you all!"
-Di said.
+Di exclaimed.

 "Yeah," Mart agreed.
 "We saw you hightailing it up the bluffs.
 What gives?"